denisgomes/psi/docs/quick_ref/overview.rst

 You can support PSI in variety of different ways.

 * Become a contributer and help maintain the code base, Code PSI.
-* Join the Community_ and share your stories with other, Promote PSI.
+* Join the Community_ and share your stories with others, Promote PSI.
-* You can fund open source development via github sponser, Fund PSI.
+* You can fund open source development via github sponsers, Fund PSI.

 Community
 ----------

-Before an active member of the community.
+Become an active member of the community.

 * Talk to other developers and users at the PSI discord_ server.
 * Join the PSI `mailing list`_.